Contact and Convergence in Abaqus/Standard

 The recommended contact in Abaqus/Standard today is general contact.
 General contact uses the surface-to-surface contact discretization to enhance solution quality.
 This discretization also allows users to avoid issues associated with the node-to surface discretization.
 Some of this issues are contact snagging, contact chattering, and unwanted contact penetrations.
 General contact includes the supplemental formulations for edge-toface, edge-to-edge, and vertex-to-face contact which can be very helpful and which are not available with contact pair definitions.
 General contact has penalty constraint enforcement to improve convergence characteristics.
 It will use the finite-sliding contact tracking by default but it can be configured to use the small-sliding tracking algorithm.

-, we will present an overview of the latest contact technology in Abaqus/Standard.
+In this SIMULIA Tech Talk, we will present an overview of the latest contact technology in Abaqus/Standard.

 What are some causes of convergence problems?